TimeMachine1994/081925-SvelteTweb/MOBILE_CAMERA_STREAMING_GUIDE.md

 - ✅ No apps or downloads needed
 - ✅ Browser-based (Chrome/Safari)
 - ✅ Low latency via WHIP/WebRTC
-- ✅ Perfect for funerals and memorial services
+- ✅ Perfect for funerals and event services

 **The flow is simple:**
 ```